Up to 6 months 0% APR Financing Available! Learn More >

 • Proper handling techniques: Only qualified technicians should handle this refrigerant, following manufacturer recommendations and proper refrigerant handling techniques.
 While some equipment comes with pre-installed refrigerant detection systems, others may require you to order and install these separately if needed.

 Many existing tools, such as wrenches and tube cutters, currently used with R-410A, will be suitable for R-454B.
-However, technicians must ensure their manufacturer vacuum pumps, recovery machines and leak detectors are compatible with A2L refrigerants.
+However, technicians must ensure their manufacturer's vacuum pumps, recovery machines, and leak detectors are compatible with A2L refrigerants.

 Technical Considerations for Replacement